tier4/caret_doc/docs/configuration/inter_node_data_path.md

 - `Path.include_first_callback`
   - Default: `False`
-  - If `True`, the time from callback_start to publish is included in the path analysis.
-The trace data used for the above callback_start adopts the data closest to the time of publish among those with the same tid as publish.
-Note that the first callback time added here may contain more than one callback object.
+  - If `True`, the processing time in the first node is included in the path analysis.
+The callback_start in the first node is that of a trace data whose timestamp is the closest to publish and thread id (tid) is the same as publish.
+Note that a callback object of the callback_start in the first node can vary if the node has several callbacks and any of them runs before publish.
 - `Path.include_last_callback`
   - Default: `False`
   - If `True`, the time from callback_start to callback_end is included in the path analysis.